 Develop your subject knowledge and confidence to enable you to teach fractions, decimals and percentages as three interconnected topics.

 Online, self-paced course.
+Participants can join and start this course at any time after the advertised date.
 When asked which topic in mathematics do students find difficult, and which topic is most difficult to teach, often teachers will reply: fractions.
 Fractions, decimals and percentages are introduced to students early in the curriculum, and remain a major focus until the end of secondary school.

 The key stage 3 and GCSE mathematics specifications all refer to mathematics as being a highly connected subject.
 In reality, many topics in mathematics are taught in isolation, with little or no reference to links within other topics in the curriculum.